Project Lifecycle - The Waterfall

 And it really should stop there.
 There is no way your project will be successful if you are not confident in those four bullet points there.

-Once each and every requirement
+Once each and every requirement is analyzed thoroughly,

 they must be extensively documented in order to guarantee they are built